veefore/DirBackup/README.md

-# FolderBackup
+# DirBackup
-Bash script for folder backup
+Bash script for directory backup

-Bash script for folder backup with exception handling.
+Bash script for directory backup with comprehensive exception handling.